mileselvidge/Neo-Neural-Networks/README.md

 * Train (back propagate) neural networks with any number of inputs, outputs and hidden layers.
 * Query neural networks for predictions from input data.
 * Make use of the `sigmoid` and `tanh` functions.
-* Create abstract Matrices or Vectors using the `JMatrix` datatype.
+* Create abstract Matrices or Vectors using the `NMatrix` datatype.
 * Initilize a variety of different common matrices, such as the null-matrix, ones-matrix and identity matrix.
 * Perform arithmetic operations such as adding, subtracting, multiplying, and scaling matrices.
 * Raise a matrix to any integer power, calculate the inverse, or any negetive integer power.